ciriousjoker/shufflepaper/README.md

 Choose a folder and have your Chromebook automatically shuffle through the wallpapers in it!

 **IMPORTANT:**

-The files in the assets folder (the icons) are replaced by empty icons in order to comply with the copyright rules from Flaticon.
-The packaged apps in the Chrome Web Store and the .crx files in the releases
+The files in the assets folder (the icons) are replaced with empty icons in order to comply with the copyright rules from Flaticon.
+The packaged apps in the Chrome Web Store and the .crx files in the [releases](https://github.com/CiriousJoker/ShufflePaper/releases/latest) still contain the icons, but I'm not allowed to distribute them as files.

 <img src="screenshots/screenshot.png"/>